rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Signal group status

-Provides the status of each signal group, including basic information such as green, yellow and red.
-But also detailed technical information.
+Provides the status of each signal group, e.g. green, yellow, red, or other states used in the signal program.
+See the section on signal group states for more information about the possible states.

-Can be used to draw a live signal group diagram as well provide diagnostic information about the performance of the controller.
+Can be used to draw a live signal group diagram as well as to provide diagnostic information about the performance of the controller.

+The base cycle counter is based on just the internal clock and the cycle length.
+Controllers with synchronized clocks and the same cycle length will therefore have identical base cycle counters.

+The cycle counter is based on the base cycle counter, but shifts the phase using the offset set in the controller:

+c = (b + o) modulo l

+where:
+c = cycle counter
+b = base cycle counter
+o = offset
+l = cycle length

+See the coordination section for more information about cycle counters.

+The millisecond attributes updates only when the signal group state changes, meaning it's safe to subscribe to it using **sendOnChange** - you will not be flooded with state updates every millisecond.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|